 Symptoms of a bite include pain and bleeding.

-Wounds may become infected due to the bacteria normally found in the animal's mouth or a systemic infection of the animal, such as rabies.
+Wounds may become infected because of the bacteria normally found in the animal's mouth or a systemic infection of the animal such as rabies.
 Wounds may also become infected from microbes on the skin or in the environment.

 Symptoms of infection include: